kazuakiyama/sparselab_folked_20190321/_sources/_static/install.rst.txt

 .. code-block:: Bash

   # if you have conda
-  conda install xarray
-  conda install tqdm
+  conda install future xarray tqdm sympy theano pymc3
   # You may use pip, if you do not have or want to use conda
-  pip install xarray
-  pip install tqdm
+  pip install future xarray tqdm sympy theano pymc3

   # to install pyds9, you can use pip command.
   pip install git+https://github.com/ericmandel/pyds9.git#egg=pyds9